On The Road To Recovery

 The story itself revolves around Lea, a popular girl at school who finds herself disinterested in her current humdrum of social media perfection and tennis, desperately craving freedom and creative expression.
 When new boy Tristan shows up at school, she finds what she’s looking for through his ideology and forms a rebel group called the “Wave”.

-While this show doesn’t have a lot of sci-fi elements, it does fit into the rebellious streak of rising up against the system and fighting back, which is certainly similar to Biohacker’s story.
+While this show doesn’t have a lot of sci-fi elements, it does fit into the rebellious streak of rising up against the system and fighting back.

 Similarities – Teen Issues

 With lots of flawed characters throughout, Extracurricular offers a slightly different flavour of spice to this teen drama genre, one that increases in pacing and tension across the episodes.